 Niko Mäkitalo is postdoctoral researcher at the University of Helsinki.
 His main interests are Web technologies in the context of multi-device and IoT programming.
 Recently his research focus has been on making cooperation with the IoT more human-centric and user friendly with an interaction-oriented programming model.
 He is passionate implementing what he has designed in practice.
 More from him: https://nkm.io

-Juha Tiihonen's is a senior researcher at the University of Helsinki.
+Juha Tiihonen's was a senior researcher at the University of Helsinki.
 His research interests include product and service configuration including related modeling, configurator and business process aspects; software product variability and its management, recommendation technologies, mass customization and the industrial internet.
 Juha has a strong background in conceptual modelling, formal representation, and tool support for configuration of physical products and services.
 He has served in program committees of numerous journals, conferences and workshops, organized two configuration workshops and co-edited a number of special issues and books.
 Juha is a co-founder of Variantum oy, a company specializing in Product Lifecycle Management, especially in the context of Configurable Products.

 I am a doctoral student specializing in open innovation strategies for commercial open source software development.
 My research interests also include collaborative requirements engineering and applying new pedagogical strategies for software engineering education, especially for the domain of Internet of Things devices.